molily/molily.de/_posts/2019-02-03-testing-angular.md

 <img src="/img/robust-angular/jasmine-debug-runner.png" alt="Jasmine debug runner" class="image-max-full" loading="lazy">

 The debug test runner does not have an iframe, it loads Jasmine directly.
-Also it automatically logs spec runs on the console.
+Also it automatically logs spec runs on the shell.

 If you change the test or implementation code, the debug runner does not re-run the tests.
 You have to reload the page manually.